hikingpig/go-4-fun/testing/1_intro.md

 go test -v -run "French|Canal"
 - run takes a regular expression.
 We can use French without the quotes.
 But for expression with | we use quotes to prevent misunderstanding as piping

+8. Use test table to cover more test cases, avoid duplicating assertion logic and error msgs

+9. t.Errorf does not cause panic. tests are independent. if an entry in the table fails, the other entries are still checked. we may learn about multiple failure in a run.

+- use t.Fatal or t.Fatalf to stop the test, avoiding too much output from other tests